 hostname.conffiles for autoinstallation, you must also complete the following tasks:

 Configure the DHCP server to provide a

-hostname.conffilename to each switch.
-Each switch uses its
+hostname.conffilename to each device.
+Each device uses its

 hostname.conffilename to request a configuration file from the TFTP server.
 Copy the necessary